From CVE Entries to Verifiable Exploits: An Automated Multi-Agent Framework for Reproducing CVEs: Experimental Methodology

+In this section, we perform an ablation study to systematically quantify the robustness of \cvegenie{} to incomplete CVE context at scale.

-\descr{Dataset ($D_R$)}.
-To evaluate \cvegenie{}'s robustness to incomplete CVE data, we perform an ablation study using 15 CVEs from $D_S$, each with complete information (i.e., CVE description, PoC, patch commit, and security advisory) and reproduced in the first three baseline iterations (Section~\ref{subsec:sat-study}).
-We call this dataset $D_R$.
-We intentionally select these ``easier'' CVEs because they serve as a controlled probe for ablation: if performance degrades even on CVEs that \cvegenie{} can normally handle reliably, it indicates that the missing information is truly critical.
-As shown earlier, the availability of the PoC is significant.
-To simulate other incomplete context scenarios we create three variants of $D_R$ by systematically removing: (a) the security advisory, (b) the patch commit, and (c) all except the CVE description.
+\descrit{Dataset ($D_R$)}.
+We perform this ablation with $D_R$ dataset (Section~\ref{subsec:design-ablation}).
+We intentionally select these ``easier'' CVEs as a controlled probe, since \cvegenie{} can consistently reproduce them under full context.
+Hence, any performance degradation after removing specific information indicates that the missing context is genuinely critical.
+To simulate incomplete CVE context, we construct three variants of $D_R$ by systematically removing: (a) security advisory/PoC, (b) patch commit, and (c) everything except CVE description.